AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Theophilus.

 Theophilus (180 AD).
-This author has left a \"Treatise\" on behalf of Christianity, addressed to Autolycus, a learned heathen.
-He uses current language on the subject of punishment, but says: \"Just as a vessel, which, after it has been made, has some flaw, is remade or remodeled, that it may become new and right, so it comes to man by death.
-For, in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal.\"
+This author has left a "Treatise" on behalf of Christianity, addressed to Autolycus, a learned heathen.
+He uses current language on the subject of punishment, but says: "Just as a vessel, which, after it has been made, has some flaw, is remade or remodeled, that it may become new and right, so it comes to man by death.
+For, in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal."

 ## Conclusion.

-The preceding writers were \"orthodox,\" but there were at the same time Gnostic Christians, none of whose writings remain except in quotations contained in orthodox authors, with the exception of a few fragments.
+The preceding writers were "orthodox," but there were at the same time Gnostic Christians, none of whose writings remain except in quotations contained in orthodox authors, with the exception of a few fragments.
 They seem to have amalgamated Christianity with Orientalism.
 But they